Peng-Protocol/Dexhune-P/LAU/LinkGoldDocs.md

 - **Cell Management**: Empty cells below `cellHeight` may be selected (skipped if `cellBalance == 0`).
 - **ETH Transfer**: `feeClaimer` must accept ETH to avoid `dispense` reversion.
 - **TokenRegistry**: Must be set via `setTokenRegistry` to enable registration in `transfer` and `dispense`.
-- **Reward Fairness**: Modified `_distributeRewards` ensures all cells receive rewards before `wholeCycle` increments, improving distribution fairness.
+- **Reward Stall Prevention**: Resetting `cellCycle` for empty or fully exempt cells ensures continuous reward distribution.